 The RHC program provides for the designation of Bycatch Avoidance Areas closed to fishing when the rate of Chinook salmon or chum salmon bycatch in that area (the "Area Rate") exceeds the Base Rate.
-The Base Rate is an index of relative Chinook salmon abundance defined as the ratio of the three-week rolling sum of total Chinook salmon taken incidentally in the Fishery to the three-week rolling sum of total Chinook salmon taken incidentally.
+The Base Rate is an index of relative Chinook salmon abundance defined as the ratio of the three-week rolling sum of total Chinook salmon taken incidentally in the Fishery to the three-week rolling sum of the total number of metric tons of pollock caught in the Fishery.
 The Chinook Salmon Base Rate is updated weekly, with rules in the first three weeks of the "A" season or "B" season to determine initial Base Rates.
 Chum salmon base rates are also applicable in "B" season, and are designed to avoid conflicting with Chinook salmon bycatch measures.